How to Write a Great Graduation Speech

 With a theme chosen, you’ll be able to filter your ideas from your brainstorm session, choosing only the relevant stories and ideas.

 For many people, writing the speech is the easy part.
 Delivering a speech can be intimidating if you’re not accustomed to doing it, so allow yourself time to practice.
-Here are a few techniques that have been used by great public speakers:
+Follow techniques used by great public speakers:

 - Memorize your speech.
 This will help you focus on making your delivery more personable and human, rather than just robotically reading from a script.

-- Keep your speech between 10 and 15 minutes, or the length recommended by your school.
+- Short and Simple.
+Keep your speech between 10-15 minutes, or the length recommended by your school.

 - Speak slowly.
 We tend to speed up when we’re nervous, so make a conscious effort to slow down your speech.

-- Speak with feeling.
+- Present with passion.
 Avoid a monotone voice.

-- Pause at appropriate times to emphasize a point and give your audience a chance to think about what you just said.
+- Pause for emphasis.
+Stop at appropriate times to give your audience a chance to reflect on what you just said.